William Randolph Hearst Memorial State Beach: The beach today

 On any given day you can expect to see people kayaking or paddle boarding on the calm waters of the Cove, or fishing the kelp beds.
-The beach is divided into two sections: from the parking lot down to the water is all state-owned and -maintained beach, but the other half of the beach all the way to the peninsula is private property still owned by the Hearst family today.
-Although it is private property the Hearst family still allows anyone to come and enjoy the beach.
+The beach is divided into two sections: from the parking lot down to the water is all state-owned and -maintained beach, but the other half of the area including the peninsula is private property still owned by the Hearst family today.
+By California state law, the beach up to the high-tide line is public property, freely accessible to anyone.
+The residential area is fenced and posted, and there is a signboard on the public trail to San Simeon Point with the rules for public access.
+No camping or campfires are permitted on the Hearst Ranch property.

 The Hearst warehouses are still standing today.
 Sebastian's is now a small grill serving all grass-fed Hearst beef, but used to serve as a small general store in the 1800s.
 There are also two newer buildings: one a small kayak rental shop, and the other a small nature and historic museum or discovery center.
 San Simeon Point, which is still Hearst property today, is covered in trees and has small trails that go out along its edges to its point, where on a clear day you can see the Piedras Blancas Lighthouse tower; it was built in the 1870s and is still in operation today.